nasa/harmony-regression-tests/README.md

    ```
 list of the [notebook-test-suite.yml](https://github.com/nasa/harmony-regression-tests/blob/main/.github/workflows/notebook-test-suite.yml)

+1. Provide the Harmony team with an email address and Slack user that can be
+contacted if your test suite fails during an automated run either in GitHub or
+Bamboo.
+Please also let the Harmony team know if either of these pieces of
+information need to be updated.

 ## Test suite contents:

 This section of the README describes the files that are expected in every test